mattmikolay/chip-8/chipquarium/README.md

 * Make sure your fish never too hungry.
 * Make sure your fish is happy.

-And be sure your fish gets enough sleep!
+If your fish is healthy and happy enough, he will eventually grow larger.
+But be sure your fish gets enough sleep!
 He will refuse to eat and play if he is too tired.

 Chipquarium was programmed using [Octo][1] assembly language as part of [Octo-ber Jam III][2].